Can’t get your child to poop in the toilet? Learn how to handle the anxiety and defiance when your 3 year old won’t poop

-After all, she might dread the physical pain of pushing, feel awkward sitting on a huge toilet, or feel confused and anxious about this new way of pooping.
-These are all valid concerns that can get brushed aside when we focus only on their behavior, and not the root cause of it.
+Your child might dread the physical pain of pushing, feel awkward sitting on a huge toilet, or feel confused and anxious about this new way of pooping.
+These are all valid concerns that can get brushed aside when you focus only on him behavior, and not the root cause of it.

-Address these anxieties to help your 3 year old feel comfortable.
-Read books like It Hurts When I Poop! by Howard Bennett to talk about her fears.
-Show empathy and share how many other kids have felt scared, too.
-And let her know that however different pooping in the potty is, it’ll eventually feel normal.
+Address these anxieties to help him feel comfortable.
+Read books like It Hurts When I Poop! by Howard Bennett to talk about his fears.
+Show empathy and share how other kids have felt scared, too.
+And let him know that however different pooping in the potty is, it’ll eventually feel normal.

 3. Help your child relax and feel comfortable

 Sometimes the pressure to poop in the potty is so strong that your child feels too wound up to make it happen.

 The thing is, her body needs to relax in order for poop to pass—even if she does eventually have to push, she still needs to relax to get to that point.
 As frustrating as it is when your 3 year old won’t poop on potty, added stress won’t help her feel comfortable to actually poop in the first place.

 Instead, help her relax by offering something to look at.
-Books to read, an iPad to play with—anything to keep her focus away from the pressure to poop.
+Books to read, a tablet to play with—anything to keep her focus away from the pressure to poop.
 You might even designate certain toys that she can only play with in the bathroom to keep her distracted and enjoy sitting on the potty.

 And don’t forget to prop her feet with a step to make sure her knees are level or higher than her hips.
 You can imagine how uncomfortable it is to poop with your legs dangling and your body sliding forward.

 4. Make potty time a regular part of your routine